zedlopez/ifm/The Recipe Book.md

 ```
 [ZL: "built-in"]::

-Two built-in extensions enhance and modify the behavior of locks and keys: Locksmith automates a number of steps, automatically unlocking doors when trying to open them (for instance).
+Two built-in extensions enhance and modify the behaviour of locks and keys: Locksmith automates a number of steps, automatically unlocking doors when trying to open them (for instance).
 Skeleton Keys allows us to define multiple keys that unlock the same object, rather than being restricted to one matching key per item.

 For a container with a combination lock, rather than a key, see [Safety]; for a more sophisticated safe requiring digits dialed over multiple turns, see [Eyes, Fingers, Toes].